dojo/docs/dojox/atom/io/model.rst

 Example 1: Create an ATOM Feed model from an existing ATOM document
 -------------------------------------------------------------------

+*Note that this demonstrates that the XML document is converted into a JS object structure as shown by displaying the 'feed' by converting it to JSON.
+The XML form is also displayed underneath it, demonstrating toString() rebuilding the XML form for submission or whatnot.*

 .. cv-compound ::

   .. cv :: javascript